AnshumanMahato/Happy-Birthday-Card/README.md

 ```

 6. Upon Successful execution, your built files will be ready in the `./dist` directory.
-Open `./dist/index.html` to see the card.
+Serve this directory using `live-server` or similar tools to see your card.

 For further customization, check out [here](./docs/customizations.md).